Xmagig/sprite-colide-methods/README.md

 # sprite-colide-methods
-Lerning the bases for colide methods
+Lerning the bases for colide methods in pygame-ce

 This Code Dose not work how it should at this point